mribichich/graphql-studio/README.md

 # Graphql Studio

+Graphql Studio is just a gql explorer/playground with Auth0 integration.

-This is base on graphiql and graphiql-explorer.
-To explore the Graphql API from Automatic
+Is base on graphiql and graphiql-explorer.

+It was created using Create React App and Materil-UI.

 ## Available Scripts